 THE STORY OF THE BOEING B-52 STRATOFORTRESS

-The Boeing B-52 Stratofortress, in service today, almost sixty years after its first test flight, is one of the most versatile and successful aircraft ever designed.
+The Boeing B-52 Stratofortress, in service today, almost seventy years after its first test flight, is one of the most versatile and successful aircraft ever designed.

 Originally conceived as a replacement for the Convair B-36, with a long-range, high altitude, free-fall nuclear delivery mission, it has adapted over the years to changing technological and political conditions, assuming a wide variety of tasks and requiring tactics unforeseen by the engineers and airmen responsible for its design and procurement in the late 1940s.

 Today, it is still flying and fighting, and will probably do so until 2040 or longer.
 One saying that is popular with today's aircrews is: "The last B-52 pilot hasn't been born!"

 The requirement for a heavy bomber with intercontinental range dates back to the darkest days of World War Two, when it was feared that England might fall and the bases it provided be lost, necessitating a transatlantic continuation of the war against Hitler.

 Although not delivered until after the war, in 1948, the Convair B-36 was the eventual response to this requirement, and to the previously unforeseen challenge posed by the Soviet Union.

 By the time it entered service, however, technology—especially the emergence of jet fighters—had already dictated its early obsolescence, and the requirement for its replacement had already been stated in early 1946, calling for an unrefueled range of 8000 miles with a 10,000 lb bomb load and a top speed of 450 mph.

 A preliminary design contract was awarded to the Boeing Company that year.
 Boeing had earned an impressive reputation and considerable expertise in the heavy bomber field with its highly successful B-17s and B-29s.